DavidePorello/ML_bias_detection/Documentation.md

 To compute the KL and draw the graph we don't need to return the entire prediction vector.

 Instead, we decided to create more refined solution, using a thread pool of N worker threads.
 For each fold of each dataset, a new task is created and enqueued in the thread pool.
-This decreses the memory requirements of the program, especially when detecting the bias of a PBA with many categories, and allows a better control of the parallelization.
+This decreases the memory requirements of the program, especially when detecting the bias of a PBA with many categories, and it allows for a better control of the parallelization.
-If only 1 thread is created in the thread pool, the program is essentially sequential (plus a small overhead from the thread management), which allows us to measure the performance benefits of the parallelization.
+If only 1 thread is created in the thread pool, the program is essentially sequential (plus a small overhead due the thread management), which allows us to measure the performance benefits of the parallelization.

+In the code, this is done through the `TreadPool` class, which automatically precessed the enqueued task (class `KFoldTask`).
+Synchronization is handled thourgh a simple clock and condition variable.

 Other kinds of parallelization can be proposed.
 For example, the alternation function or the variance calculations can be splitted in different threads, but this does not improves the performance, since they are not appreciably expensive, and the program already surpasses the number of hardware threads on any consumer machine.
 ### Machine Learning models